John has been gold prospecting for eight years, mainly in the Bradshaw Mountains, Yavapai, Arizona.

-The Silver Eagle is marked one dollar, but its 0.999 pure troy ounce of silver is worth much more.
-The front sports Walking Liberty, an engraving famous throughout the world by Adolph A. Weinman and the back features John Mercanti’s powerful heraldic eagle with thirteen stars.
-Go ahead, compare it to pictures of other one-ounce silver coins.
+The Silver Eagle is marked as one dollar, but its 0.999 pure troy ounce of silver is worth much more.
+The front sports Walking Liberty, an engraving famous throughout the world by Adolph A. Weinman, and the back features John Mercanti’s powerful heraldic eagle with thirteen stars.
+Go ahead and compare it to pictures of other one-ounce silver coins.
 I bet you will agree it is in its own class.

 Why Silver and Why American Silver Eagles?

 There are many reasons for the popularity of silver as an investment and American Silver Eagles in particular.

 - One reason is that with the economies of the world (for the most part) struggling, people are looking for a "safe haven" for their earnings.
 Paper currency can lose its luster.
 During hard times, if worse were to come to worse, people could trade precious metals for goods and services.
 The recent threat of depression has increased that desire, hence the great popularity of the Eagle coins this year.